Relacibo/hyprmcsr/README.md

 ## Notes

-- The scripts are made for use with Hyprland and Pipewire.
+- The scripts are made for use with Hyprland, Pipewire and Prism.
 - Most settings (devices, instance names, audio output, etc.) are controlled via `config.json`.
 - Don't run the scripts with `sudo`.
 The scripts use `sudo`, where needed (input-remapper).
 That also means, that you have to type in your password, when running `start.sh` and `destroy.sh`
 - You do not necessarily need to run `toggle_mode.sh`, as it is run by the from the binds, that are created in `start.sh`